Charter for the SPIN Symposium Series

 including the selection of a strong Program Committee,

-- Organizing a general business meeting at each Spin Workshop to discuss the well-being
+- Organizing a general business meeting at each Spin Symposium to discuss the well-being

 of the Series, and to elicit opinions on how it could be improved,